Probate, Estate and Trust Administration

 The use of proper Estate Planning will allow your family to avoid the Probate of your estate.

-WHAT DO I DO IF I NEED TO START A PROBATE PROCEEDING?
+WHAT DO I DO IF I NEED TO START A PROBATE PROCEEDING OR TRUST ADMINISTRATION?

-If you need to start a probate proceeding or a trust administration, please give us a call at 847-955-9000 for a complimentary initial consultation, use this link to schedule right onto our calendar and fill-out this form.
+If you need to start a probate proceeding or a trust administration, please give us a call at 847-955-9000 and ask for Chris (extension 4).
+You may also use this link to start filling out our Probate and Trust Administration Questionnaire.